alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 # How to Use PAIRSIM

 A vehicle simulator for the Dallara AV-24.
-This simulator improves upon the original AWSIM developed by Autoware, and provides a high-fidelity testbed validated against real-world data.
+This simulator is built off the original AWSIM developed by tier4, and provides a high-fidelity testbed validated against real-world data.
 Purdue-AI-Racing-Simulator (PAIRSIM) interfaces with an autonomy stack to allow for testing of autonomous racing software with similar dynamics, sensors, and interface to the real car.

 ![](GettingStarted/QuickStartDemo/Image_top.png)